What is Binding?

 Don’t bind while exercising

-Instead, wear a compression crop top or sports bra when working out.
+Instead, wear a sports compression crop top or sports bra when working out.

 Don’t sleep in your binder